Naharul98/Pacman-AI-agent-for-stochastic-environment/README.md

 ### Experimenting with reward values of danger zone around ghost
 I have experimented setting the parameter for the reward of danger location the same as the reward of the actual location of the ghost.
 Upon first thought, I had the expectation that this would make the Pacman play safer, however, this didn’t necessarily yield better results, as I observed situations when it made sense for Pacman to move to a particular direction to grab food/capsule, however it didn’t.
 It did play safer, however, playing too much safe, coupled with non‐determinism (stochastic handicap) aspect of the game, failed to yield better results.

+> The code of the PACMAN AI agent implemented by myself is located in the MDPAgents.py file.
+The rest of the code (consisting of the actual implementation of the game, GUI, Ghost AI) was taken from the following link - http://ai.berkeley.edu/project_overview.html